-System Restore is the tool helping you to load back an earlier Windows state in order to bypass an unavoidable error occurring in Windows 10.
-Volume Shadow Copy or VSS is a service that creates snapshots of data in a volume useful for the restoration.
+System Restore is the tool helping you to load back an earlier Windows state in order to bypass an unavoidable error occurring in Windows 11 and 10.
+Volume Shadow Copy or VSS is a service that creates snapshots of data in a volume useful for restoration.
 Eventually, when these files unnecessarily take up huge space, PC performance slows down, unfortunate lags occur, and various unexpected trouble appear.
-You can read a post Windows 10 Services to Disable for Performance to resolve this.
+You can read a post Windows 11 or 10 Services to Disable for Performance to resolve this.

 Delete System Restore and Shadow copies

-Here is How to Delete System Restore and Shadow copies in Windows 10 –
+Here is How to Delete System Restore and Shadow copies in Windows 11 or 10 –

 1] Using Disk Cleanup